MeirionHughes/rowan/README.md

 ## Usage

-Rowan is a lightweight library that can be used to build middleware-style control-flow and error-handling.
+Rowan is a lightweight library that can be used to build asynchronous middleware-style control-flow and error-handling, with particular focus on providing a rich typescript experience.

 Simply create an instance of the Rowan class (or derivation) and call `use` with a middleware function

 ```ts
 const Rowan = require('rowan').Rowan;